 Regarding Bilal Yıldız’s arrest, The Human Rights Foundation of Turkey has stated that “the fact that this allegation is based on the activities of GÖÇİZDER and Yıldız’s rightful human rights work reveals the arbitrary nature of this investigation and that Bilal Yıldız’s legitimate defense of rights is under attack.
 There can be no link between Bilal Yıldız and the criminal activities in question.”

-The first hearing began on December 13, 2022, at the Istanbul 26th High Criminal Court in Çağlayan.
-The presiding judge announced that, taking into account the number of lawyers and the audience, they decided that the second and third sessions of the hearing would be held in the large courtrooms in the Silivri Prison Campus.
+The first hearing of the lawsuit filed against 23 rights defenders, 17 of whom are imprisoned, including Bilal Yıldız, on charges of ‘membership in a terrorist organization’ under Article 314/2 of the Turkish Penal Code was held on 13 December 2022.
+The presiding judge announced that, taking into account the number of lawyers and the audience, they decided that the second and third sessions of the hearing would be held in one of the courtrooms in the Silivri Prison compound.

 The second hearing of the case was held on 4-5 January 2023 in two sessions, in the Silivri Prison Campus.
 In his defense, Bilal Yıldız stated that he is on the executive board of the HRFT (TİHV) and is in contact with many associations and institutions.
 Stating that his house was raided and he was detained under torture, Yıldız said, “I am on trial only because I am a human rights defender.
 The existence of human rights defenders is a guarantee for society.
 All our efforts are for the operation of the justice mechanism and the end of human rights violations.”

 Stating that he is also a social worker, Yıldız said that they stand with the disadvantaged groups and that he is accused of fulfilling the requirements of his profession.
-In addition, Yıldız shared that his participation in Newroz was also the subject of accusation, and that his meeting with a lawyer about refugees in Van was also included in the indictment, and stated that his work in his field of expertise was also the subject of accusation.
+In addition, Yıldız shared that his participation in Newroz was also the subject of accusation, and that his meeting with a lawyer about refugees in Van was also included in the indictment and stated that his work in his field of expertise was also the subject of accusation.

 Pointing out that the money transfers he made to his sister, brother and girlfriend were the subject of accusation in the indictment, Yıldız said that the treatment of the patients they treated was also left unfinished.
 Yildiz filed for release.